rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 printList' = L.foldr (\a str -> show a <> "," <> str) "(START)"
 ```

-These are effectively the same.
+These are effectively the same!

+Ability to fold arbitrary recursive data is rely very convenient.
+For example, JSON data served
+by some micro-services may lack consistency (not all micro-services are implemented in Haskell, you know)

+> "what if I told you you can fold any JSON value"

+Morpheus, The Matrix

- _recursion-schemes_ defines alternative name _cata_ for _fold_.
+ _recursion-schemes_ defines _cata_ as an alternative name for _fold_.
-_cata_ seems to be more popular and stands for _catamorphism_.
+_cata_ seems to be more popular and stands for _catamorphism_. (**end**)

 **Continuing the warm-up:**

-We can do effectful things to!
+We can do effectful things too!

 ```Haskell
 printIO :: forall p a.
 (Show p, Show a) => ProbTree p a -> IO String